MehmetYavas21/stylingDesignSystem/winc.md

                     };

-If you feel like you need a bit more practice before you start building your own component with Chakra, feel free also to convert the <Button />, <DrinkSearch />, <App />, and/or <DrinkItems /> components.
+If you feel like you need a bit more practice before you start building your own component with Chakra, feel free also to convert the <Button/>, <DrinkSearch/>, <App/>, and/or <DrinkItems/> components.

-When you want to use the <Button /> component in a way similar to how you use the HTML <button> tag, where you put text between the text instead of passing it as a prop, you can use the ‘children’ prop.
+When you want to use the **<Button/>** component in a way similar to how you use the HTML **<button>** tag, where you put text between the text instead of passing it as a prop, you can use the ‘children’ prop.
 Read more about it below.